The Science Behind Intermittent Fasting and Health Benefits

 Step 3: Eat Nutrient-Dense Foods

-You should consume whole foods along with lean proteins along with healthy fats while adding an emphasis on fiber to benefit the most from this practice.
+You should consume whole foods along with lean proteins and healthy fats while adding an emphasis on fiber to benefit the most from this practice.

 Step 4: Listen to Your Body